-The Group leases industrial land as well as office, retail and warehouse space.
-The leases typically run for a period of two to three years, with an option to renew the lease after that date.
+The Group leases industrial land, office, retail and warehouse space.
+The leases run for a period of two to twenty years, with an option to renew the lease after that date.

 Information about leases for which the Group is a lessee is presented below.